ncar-xdev/xpersist/docs/source/tutorials/index.md

 ## Get Data from the Cache

-To find the list of keys in the cache, use the `keys` method.
+To find the list of keys in the cache, use the {py:meth}`xpersist.CacheStore.keys` method.

 ```{code-cell} ipython3
 store.keys()
 ```

-To retrieve the data from the cache, use the `get` method.
+To retrieve the data from the cache, use the {py:meth}`xpersist.CacheStore.get` method.
 The `get` method returns a deserialized object.
 Let's retrieve our dataset and the dictionary values we previously cached.

 ```{code-cell} ipython3
 value_from_cache = store.get('foo')